WHAT IS THE

 At the conclusion of this world's history, which will run for a fixed period of time, the spirits in Paradise and Prison will be resurrected, which means they will receive new physical bodies which are immortal and not subject to disease and pain.
 They will receive these resurrected bodies on this planet, save for the wicked who will be resurrected on another world of lesser glory.

-This universal resurrection will occur over a one thousand year period called the Millennium, the righteous being resurrected first, and the wicked last.
+This universal resurrection will occur at the beginning (first resurrection) and at the end (second resurrection) of a one thousand year period called the Millennium, the righteous being resurrected first, and the disobedient and wicked last.
 Those who were killed or died young because of disease, accident, misadventure, war, murder or other cause will return to the earth as mortals and grow up normally from the age when they lost their lives.
 They will reach an old age free of all hurt or harm and be resurrected.
 At the end of this Millennium, mankind will be divided again, the most righteous remaining here and the less righteous being transferred to another world.

-At the end of the Millennium the world will be transformed into a Celestial or Heavenly World in which Christ will live and rule forever.
+At the end of the Millennium the world will be transformed into a Divine or Heavenly World in which Messiah will live and rule forever.

-Since the beginning of time God has taught mankind the perfect way to live.
-He established laws and judges and sent angels to minister to men and women and even visited the earth Himself.
-This perfect society was known as the Holy Order, or Church of the Firstborn.
-Some of the most famous leaders of this Order were Adam, Enoch, Noah, Melchizedek and Abraham and they were responsible for bringing great peace and righteousness to the earth.
+Since the beginning of time Elohim (God) has taught mankind the perfect way to live.
+He established torot (laws) and judges and sent malakim (angels) to minister to men and women and even visited the earth Himself.
+This perfect society was known as the Holy Melchizedek Order, or Assembly of the Firstborn (Heb.12:23).
+Some of the most famous leaders of this Order were Adam, Enoch, Noah, Melchizedek and Abraham and they were responsible for bringing great shalom (peace) and righteousness to the earth.

-But the greatest of all these leaders was the Lord Jesus Christ, the eternal Son of God, who not only took personal responsibility for the effects of wickedness by dying and atoning for mankind, but also provided a way for man to be released from the dominance of his lower or "fleshy" nature which continually drags him down and leads him to unhappiness.
+But the greatest of all these leaders was the Master Yah'shua the Messiah (Jesus Christ), the eternal Son of Elohim (God), who not only took personal responsibility for the effects of wickedness by dying and atoning for mankind, but also provided a way for man to be released from the dominance of his lower or 'fleshy' nature which continually drags him down and leads him to unhappiness.

-God is again restoring the New Testament Church of God upon the earth (known today as the New Covenant Church of God).
-He has raised up a prophetic and apostolic ministry, whose purpose is to gather those who are willing to follow the Lord Jesus Christ with all their hearts, teach them the mysteries of the Kingdom of Heaven, and to be a leavening influence on Christendom.
-It is quite unlike other Christian denominations in its scope and vision.
+Yahweh is again restoring the Holy Melchizedek order upon the earth.
+He has raised up - and is raising up - a prophetic and apostolic ministry, whose purpose is to gather those who are willing to follow the Master Yah'shua the Messiah (Jesus Christ) with all their hearts, teach them the mysteries of the Kingdom of Heaven, and to be a leavening influence on Christendom.
+It is quite unlike other Christian and Messianic denominations in its scope and vision.

-The New Covenant Church of God is divided up into two separate though closely associated organisations, each of which is adapted to meet the needs of Christians according to their level of progression and personal committment to Christ.
-The most challenging, the Holy Order or Chavurah Bekorot, is communitarian.
-It practices the New Testament financial law of "all things in common" or United Order, trains up evengelists for international outreach, and teaches the deeper mysteries of the faith.
-It is not a public organisation.
+Messianic Evangelicals are divided up into two separate though closely associated fellowships, each of which is designed to meet the needs of believers according to their level of progression and personal committment to Messiah Yah'shua (Jesus).
+The most challenging, the Holy Melchizedek Order or Chavurat Bekorot, is communitarian and patriarchal, and not easy to become a part of because it requires throrough spiritual cleansing and commitment.
+It aspires to practice the New Testament financial law of "all things in common" (Ac.2:44; 4:32) or United Order, trains up apostles and evangelists for international outreach, and teaches the deeper mysteries of the Millennial Kingdom in accordance with the fullness of the Sukkot anointing.
+It is not a public body.
+Twelve such assemblies will come into existence in the last days, one for each of the Twelve Tribes of Messianic Israel, for the final gathering.

-The Local Colonies are the second "level" of the New Covenant Church of God.
-Their main function is preparing committed disciples for the challenge of communal life in the Holy Order should they choose to enter such.
+The Local Assemblies are the lower or second tier of the New Covenant Assemblies of Yahweh.
+Their main function is to progressively prepare committed talmidim (disciples) to a deep and complete relationship with Yahweh through Messiah for the challenge of communal life in the Holy Melchizedek Order, and teaching the discipline required to be victorious during the coming Great Tribulation and Second Exodus should they choose to enter such.
 Its function is mostly evangelical, educational and for fellowship and praise.

 Your Invitation